Type 1 Diabetes (T1D)

 Type 1 diabetes (T1D) is an autoimmune disease in which insulin-producing beta cells in the pancreas are mistakenly destroyed by the body’s immune system.
-T1D seems to have a genetic component and can be diagnosed early in life but also in adulthood.
+T1D seems to have a genetic component.
+It occurs in children and adults.
 Its causes are not fully known, and there is currently no cure.
 People with T1D are dependent on injected or pumped insulin to survive.

 Type 2 diabetes (T2D) is often diagnosed later in life and can be due to genetic predisposition or behavior.
 T2D is a metabolic disorder in which a person’s body still produces insulin but is unable to use it effectively.
-It can be managed with diet and exercise or medication.
+Type 2 diabetes management includes diet and exercise or medication.
 More serious cases may require insulin therapy.

 Though they share the name diabetes, the two diseases are quite different.

 Signs of T1D

 Before a type 1 diabetes diagnosis, both children and adults often have the following symptoms: